jieter/marinetraffic/README.md

 Returns the union of `result` and `otherResult` by looking at the timestamps of each trackpoint, keeping the reference to `result`.

 ### `result.toGeoJson([options])`
 Returns a [GeoJSON](http://geojson.org/) representation of the track.
-It takes an `options` object to tune the output:
+It takes an optional `options` object to tune the output:

 ```JavaScript
 {